gconfs-conferences/csharp-2018/slides.md

 ## Comments

-> - What is comments?
+> - What are comments?
 > - Is it eatable?

 > - Is it useful?